 Rayleigh-Taylor Instability#

-This example simulates the dynamic evolution of the single-mode Rayleigh-Taylor instability [1] by density contrast.
+This example simulates the dynamic evolution of the single-mode Rayleigh-Taylor instability [1] generated by a density difference.

 Features#